heartandhandstraining/blog/_posts/2019-01-24-Still-Same-Goals.md

 more control into it by programming my own dedicated server with exams, games, and audio/visuals, but a certain amount of what I have will remain in use at least as "back-up" as in the early days of my CNA site.
 They are good, well-established, refined, inexpensive tools by today's standards as proven by my 12 + years of using and evolving with them.
-However, for growth and autonomy, I will continue to look toward developing (programming) my own secure mirror image of that site as the primary CNA site.
+However, for growth and autonomy, I will continue to look toward developing (programming) my own SECURE mirror image of that site as the primary CNA site.